TDStrasser/KookaBlockly-Reference/docs/source/using.rst

    **KookaBlockly** script load file selection dialogue.

-The default directory for Kookaberry scripts within the current user’s account is ``/Kookaberry Scripts/KookaBlockly`` and the user can navigate away from this as desired.
+The default directory for **Kookaberry** scripts within the current user’s account is ``/Kookaberry Scripts/KookaBlockly`` and the user can navigate away from this as desired.

 **KookaBlockly** script files have a type designation of ``.kby.py``.

-Selecting a script and pressing the dialogue's **Open** button, or alternatively double-clicking on a selected **KookaBlockly** script file will place a copy of that script in the **KookaBlockly** Workspace from where it can be modified, saved and run on the Kookaberry.
+Selecting a script and pressing the dialogue's **Open** button, or alternatively double-clicking on a selected **KookaBlockly** script file will place a copy of that script in the **KookaBlockly** Workspace from where it can be modified, saved and run on the **Kookaberry**.

 .. important::